farnaf/fa21-cse110-lab4/expose/javascript/part1.md

     at Function.Module.runMain (internal/modules/cjs/loader.js:831:12)
     at startup (internal/bootstrap/node.js:283:19)
     at bootstrapNodeJSCore (internal/bootstrap/node.js:623:3)
+    The reason that the above error apears is because let only defines result in the scope of the if statement.
+So once the if statement is closed with a curly brace, variable result doesn't exist anymore and the program cannot look up its value.
 5. result = num1 + num2;
                ^
 TypeError: Assignment to constant variable.